dlccyes/CollegeNotes/NTUNotes/Junior/Computer Networks.md

 ## Ch5 Network Layer - Control Plane
 ### routing
+- classifications
+	- centralized or decentralized
+		- centralized
+			- complete knowledge about the network
+			- calculate path with the knowledge
+		- decentralized
+			- each node only know it links at first, then exchange information with neighbors
+			- carry out the path iteratively
+	- static of dynamic
+		- static
+			- routes seldom change
+		- dynamic
+			- routes change whenever link costs or topology or other things change
+	- load-sensitive or load insensitive
+		- load-sensitive
+			- link costs reflect congestion
+		- load-insensitive
+			- link costs don't reflect congestion
+			- the Internet
 - 網管去設 link cost
 - ![](https://i.imgur.com/XPxvgIm.png)
 - 找 least cost path